Jerome Feudjio

-Jerome Feudjio (born September 30, 1955) is a Cameroonian prelate of the Catholic Church who has been serving as the bishop of the Diocese of Saint Thomas in the United States Virgin Islands since 2021.
+Jerome Feudjio (born September 30, 1955) is a Cameroonian-born prelate of the Catholic Church who has served as bishop of the Diocese of Saint Thomas in the United States Virgin Islands since 2021.

 Biography

 Early life

 Born on September 30, 1955, in Nkongsamba, Cameroon, Jerome Feudjio graduated in 1967 from St. Albert Catholic School in Dschang, Cameroon.
 In 1968, he started attending St. John College of the Christian Brothers of Quebec in Mbanga, Cameroon, receiving a degree in bookkeeping in 1972.

 After graduating from college, Feudjio became a postulant for the Priests of the Sacred Heart.
 In 1972, he starting attending Saint Apostles Seminary of the Fathers of the Sacred Heart in Otelé,Cameroon.
 In 1975, Feudjio went to the Major Seminary of Nkolbison in Yaoundé, Cameroon, finishing there in 1979.

-In 1980, while on a visit to Washington, D.C, Feudjio was introduced to then-Father Sean O'Malley.
+In 1980, while on a visit to Washington, D.C, Feudjio was introduced to Reverend Sean O'Malley.
 O'Malley invited him to remain in Washington and stay at San Francisco House, run by the Spanish Catholic Center of the Archdiocese of Washington.
-Feudjio attended Oblate College at Washington Theological Consortium, completing studies in Philosophy and Theology for the priesthood.
+Feudjio attended Oblate College at Washington Theological Consortium, completing studies in philosophy and theology for the priesthood.
 In 1987, he joined the Oblates of Mary Immaculate and made his temporary religious profession.

 Moving to Carbondale, Illinois, Feudjio enrolled in the Administration of Justice Program at Southern Illinois University.
 He completed the program with an internship at a local transitional house.
 In 1988, Feudjio started working as a campus minister at Sts.
 Peter & Paul School in St. Thomas.